Mann sitzt auf Bank mit Möwe

 The parrot disease occurs mainly in birds, but can also be transmitted to humans.
 The pathogen is Chlamydia psittaci.

 Parrot disease, also known as psittacosis or ornithosis, is a rare bacterial infectious disease in humans.
-It is widespread among birds and other animals and can also be transmitted to humans through close contact.
-Since November and December 2023, the number of infections with the pathogen has been rising above normal levels in several European countries.
+It is widespread among birds and other animals and can also be transmitted to humans in close contact.
+Since November and December 2023, the number of infections with the pathogen has risen above normal levels in several European countries.
 “We are not currently seeing an increase in human cases in the Zurich area,” explains Dr. Miriam Vázquez, Senior Physician at the Clinic for Infectious Diseases and Hospital Hygiene at the USZ.

 “We are not currently seeing an increase in human cases in the Zurich area.”